University of Calgary

 The meeting will be run on a mountain schedule (this means afternoons are available for hiking -- bring hiking equipment!).

-Wednesday and Thursday (May 29th/30th) session will be largely devoted to tutorials.
-Speakers include:
+Wednesday, Thursday, and Friday (May 29th/30th/31st) will be largely devoted to tutorials.
+Tutorial speakers are:

 - Dominic Verity